DeadlyArtist/MinecraftProgression/README.md

-# Minecraft: Progression
+# More Progression
-A minecraft mod that builds upon and extends vanilla minecraft progression.
+A minecraft mod that builds upon and extends vanilla minecraft progression in multiple ways.

 ## WIP
 This mod is currently in a very early playtesting stage.